liamwilley/emerald/_posts/2016-06-04-A-Product-Managers-Approach.md

 ---
-title: A Product Managers Approach
+title: A PRODUCT MANAGERS APPROACH
 ---

 When you ask people what a product manager does, you’ll sometimes end up more confused after asking.
 Quite simply, there is a lot on your plate, and you’re at the intersection of diverse areas within a company or team.